ios-xr/iosxr-ansible/README.md

 Remote mode setup
 =================

-- Additional steps are required to setup XR for use with Ansible in "remote" mode.
+- Additional steps are required for setting up XR for use with Ansible in "remote" mode.
 As mentioned earlier, it will also require IOS-XR image with correct Python Libraries installed

-  On IOS-XR console prompt, enter following commands
+  At IOS-XR console prompt, enter following commands
   * run sed -i.bak -e '/^PermitRootLogin/s/no/yes/' /etc/ssh/sshd_config_tpnns
   * run service sshd_tpnns restart
   * run chkconfig --add sshd_tpnns